timeblade0/metal_warriors_gm/README.md

 # Metal Warriors

 My first game.
 Based on Metal Warriors and Megman X from SNES
-Created with Game Maker Studio.
+Created with Game Maker Studio 2.

 Controls:
 ------------------